zero-to-prod/data-model-helper/README.md

         'using'   => [self::class, 'map'],      // Custom mapping function
         'map_via' => 'mapper',                  // Custom mapping method (defaults to 'map') 'level' => 1,                           // The dimension of the array.
 Defaults to 1.
+        'key_by' => 'key',                      // Key an associative array by a field.
     ])]
     public Collection $Aliases;
 }